mukeshydv/SwiftEnvPlugin/README.md

 ### How It Works

-1. The plugin reads the `swiftenv.json` file to determine the mapping of Swift variable names to environment variable names. ✨
+1. The plugin reads the `swiftenv.json` file (or the specified `MAPPER_FILE_NAME` in the `swiftenv.xcconfig` file) to determine the mapping of Swift variable names to environment variable names. ✨
 2. It fetches the environment variable values during the build process. ✨
-3. It generates a `SwiftEnv.swift` file in a predefined directory. ✨
+3. It generates a `SwiftEnv.swift` file (or the file with a name and enum specified in the `swiftenv.xcconfig` file) in a predefined directory. ✨

 ### Contributing